PROPERTIES OF CEREALS

 Although its content in carbohydrates is very high , cereals are recommended in slimming diets or to control obesity.
 The nature of their hydrates, as explained above, allows them to provide a feeling of satiety for a long time.
 This prevents hunger between meals and the urgent need to snack between them.

 Eating bread has been long regarded as an enemy of those who wanted to lose weight.
 This has led erroneously to a decrease in consumption of essential food group in human nutrition and their replacement by less desirable food.

 Today, modern diets include cereals such as basic food group.
 These foods, properly combined with other plant foods such as vegetables, fruits, vegetables and fat, should provide enough calories for our body to perform its functions properly.

 Direct consumption of cereals as a way to more healthy and sustainable livelihoods

-In most cases, the grains are refined.
-It removes the outer shell and inner germ, parts where he has many essential nutrients, and is intended to supply only the starch in fact provides "empty calories."
-Many people have become used to eating white bread and consider it more tasty and refined.
+In most cases, grains are refined.
+This process removes the outer shell and inner germ, parts where he has many essential nutrients.
+By intending to supply only the starch, in fact only "empty calories" are provided.
+Many people have become used to eating white bread, so they consider it more tasty and refined.